 Star Stocks delivered strong returns during the month of January, outperforming the market once again.

-In our next Stock Doctor webinar, Elio D’Amato and Jason Bartolo will discuss the principles of disciplined investing to contend with uncertainty, including:
+In this webinar, Elio D’Amato and Jason Bartolo discuss the principles of disciplined investing to contend with uncertainty, including:

 - Maintaining a focus on quality and fundamentally healthy businesses;

 - Managing your asset allocation – taking profits on the upside and being ready to buy back in when discount opportunities emerge;